 Semi-Guitar Style Ukulele Strap:

 This type of strap only uses one button on the end of the ukulele.
-The other has two strings that tie around the headstock/neck right behind the nut under and in between the strings and tuning pegs.
+The other has two strings that tie around the headstock/neck right behind the nut under and in between the strings and tuning pegs (like this one).

 This is a good option for folks who already have a pickup installed and don’t want to mess around with putting another screw hole in their ukulele.
 Some people, depending on body type, find this strap style more comfortable than the traditional two-button guitar strap.

 The only problem I foresee with this style strap is that it puts strain on the ukulele’s neck.
 This could be a problem in the long run, though if you have a modern workhorse uke, it’s probably not something you need to worry about.
 I have seen thrifty artists (Byron Yasui) make straps like these out of twine.

 You can also tie a shoelace to one end of a normal guitar strap to adapt it for ukulele.